below/HelloSilicon/README.md

 ## Latest News

-Pop the Champagne! 🍾 All the code is running!

-Once you found the bug, you feel stupid for not noticing it before.
-Only after some debugging I realized that Darwin has a different value for `AT_FDCWD`.
-This means: Chapter 7 is ready!

-And after some disassembly and reading [Documentation](https://community.arm.com/developer/tools-software/oss-platforms/b/android-blog/posts/arm-neon-programming-quick-reference), Chapter 13 is ready as well.

-Last but not least, I got a mention in Stephen Smith's [blog](https://smist08.wordpress.com/2020/07/31/is-apple-silicon-really-arm/)!
+I have updated Chapter 7 to use `sys/syscall.h` to make things cleaner.

-### Prerequisites
+## Prerequisites

 While I pretty much assume that people who made it here meet most if not all required prerequisites, it doesn't hurt to list them.

 * You need [Xcode 12](https://developer.apple.com/xcode/), and to make things easier, the command line tools should be installed.
 I believe they are when you say "Yes" to "Install additional components", but I might be wrong.
 This ensures that the tools are found in default locations (namely `/usr/bin`).
 If you are not sure, check _Preferences → Locations_ in Xcode.

 * All application samples also require [macOS Big Sur](https://developer.apple.com/macos/), [iOS 14](https://developer.apple.com/ios/) or their respective watchOS or tvOS equivalents.
-Especially for the later three systems it is not a necessity per-se (neither is Xcode 11), but it makes things a lot simpler.
+Especially for the later three systems it is not a necessity per-se (neither is Xcode 12), but it makes things a lot simpler.

 * Finally, while all samples can be adjusted to work on Apple's current production ARM64 devices, for best results you should have access to a [MWMNSA](https://developer.apple.com/programs/universal/).

+## Changes To The Book

 With the exception of the existing iOS samples, the book is based on the Linux operating system.
 Apple's operating systems (macOS, iOS, watchOS and tvOS) are actually just flavors of the [Darwin](https://en.wikipedia.org/wiki/Darwin_(operating_system)) operating system, so they share a set of common core compoents.
 While Linux and Darwin have a common ancestor and appear to be very similar, some changes are needed to make the samples run on Apple hardware.